TECHNICAL STANDARDS FOR PA STUDENTS

 - Function effectively under stress, and proactively make use of available resources to help maintain both physical and mental health

 - Take responsibility for themselves and their behaviors

 DOCUMENTATION OF A DISABILITY

-The Augsburg College Department of Physician Assistant Studies is pledged to the admission and matriculation of qualified students and wishes to acknowledge awareness of laws which prohibit discrimination against anyone on the basis of race, color, national origin, religion, sex, age or disability.
+The Augsburg PA Program is pledged to the admission and matriculation of qualified students and wishes to acknowledge awareness of laws which prohibit discrimination against anyone on the basis of race, color, national origin, religion, sex, age or disability.

-Regarding disabled individuals, the Physician Assistant Studies department will not discriminate against such individuals who are otherwise qualified but will expect all applicants and students to meet certain minimal technical standards.
+Regarding disabled individuals, the Augsburg PA Program will not discriminate against such individuals who are otherwise qualified but will expect all applicants and students to meet certain minimal technical standards.